 Unlike another technologies, hosted PBX is a comparatively low-risk and low-cost investment.

-There is no longer a requirement to have a dedicated phone line connection to each of your offices, No longer a requirement to have an on-site PBX to handle the distribution of calls at each office and no longer a requirement to have an expensive dedicated PBX engineer to administer the system.
+There is no longer a requirement to have a dedicated phone line connected to each of your offices, No longer a need to have an on-site PBX to handle the distribution of calls at each office and no longer a requirement to have an expensive dedicated PBX engineer to administer the system.

-Because of the reduced infrastructure requirements, carriers and service providers are able to provide a comparatively cheaper service to end businesses.
+Because of the reduced infrastructure requirements, carriers and service providers can provide a comparatively cheaper service to end businesses.

 4. Global Scalability

-While traditional on-premises phone systems and PBXs are scalable within the site they are installed in, attempting to bring an office or a remote user online may present challenges.
+While traditional on-premises phone systems and PBXs are scalable within site they are installed in, attempting to bring an office, or a remote user online may present challenges.

 As hosted PBX services are digital, it allows for the adding of subscribed services or a new extension quickly, making it simple to add or remove a single user or an entire site.

-For many organizations, going with a completely IP-based telephone system is not feasible.
+For many organisations, going with an utterly IP-based telephone system is not feasible.

 While the bulk phones can be hosted on cloud-based hosted PBX services, businesses may find that they still require analogue services like a fax machine.

-Through the use of ATAs (Analogue Telephone Adapter), a business is able to get analogue devices that are business critical to operate on hosted PBX services.
+Through the use of ATAs (Analogue Telephone Adapter), a business can get analogue devices that are business-critical to operate on hosted PBX services.

 When these analogue devices are used in conjunction with ATAs, hosted PBX systems no longer differentiate them from other hosted PBX extensions.
 The system will treat them the same and allow the sending and the receipt of calls to the connected analogue device.